As Dave Harvey retires from his co-leadership position at Park People, he reflects on the incredible journey since founding the organization in 2011.

 This event will be facilitated in English.

-Daniel Spectrum is located at 585 Dundas St E, Toronto, ON M5A 2B7.
+Daniels Spectrum is located at 585 Dundas St E, Toronto, ON M5A 2B7.
+The main entrance is on Regent Park Blvd, barrier-free entrance is on Dundas Street.

 Parking: